About Our Foundation

 The Vancouver Canadians Baseball Foundation's (VCBF) relationship with The Boys & Girls Clubs of South Coast B.C. is one of the strongest within the philanthropic community as more than 2,500 children have benefitted from this decade long partnership.
 That said, Canadians co-owner and VCBF Chairman Jeff Mooney along with his wife Suzanne Bolton decided to take our partnreship to the next level in 2017 with the creation of a new Vancouver Canadians Scholarship Program committed to the BCGBC and teenagers looking to continue with their education beyond high school.

-For the past two years, Jeff and Suzanne have donated $100,000 annually toward scholarships specifically designed for students that attend a Boys & Girls Club of South Coast B.C. on a consistent basis, are active within their community and show a commitment to bettering themselves after high-school.
+For the past two years, Jeff and Suzanne have donated $100,000 annually toward scholarships specifically designed for students that attend a Boys & Girls Club of South Coast B.C. on a consistent basis, and are active within their community showing a commitment to bettering themselves after high-school.
 From an young women aspiring to become a hair stylist to an at-risk teenager opting out from the gang life to instead work toward a career with the Vancouver Police Department - this scholarship program is already changing lives.

 A selection committee within The Boys & Girls Clubs identifies potential recipients and then gets them to submit a package applying for the funding.
 Upon approval, up to seven (7) teens receive full funding for their post-secondary education right through to completion thanks to the generosity of Jeff and Suzanne.